renyixin666/renyixin.github.io/_pages/about.md

 ### 🏖️ Biography

-I am a final-year PhD student in the Department of Computer Science at Fudan University, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
-Previously, I received my B.S. degree in Automation from the University of Science and Technology of China (USTC).
+I received my Ph.D. degree in Computer Science from Fudan University in 2026, advised by Prof. [Shuigeng Zhou](https://scholar.google.com/citations?user=yAE-Av4AAAAJ&hl=zh-CN).
+Previously, I received my B.S. degree in Automation from the University of Science and Technology of China (USTC) in 2021.

 *Industry Internships and Academic Experience:*
-Beyond my doctoral research, I have gained industry experience through internships at Alibaba, Huawei Terminal Cloud Department, and Tencent, where I participated in a research internship as part of the Rhino-Bird Talent Cultivation Program.
+Beyond my doctoral research, I interned at Alibaba, Huawei Terminal Cloud Department, and Tencent, where I conducted a research internship through the Rhino-Bird Talent Cultivation Program under the supervision of Dr. [Zichuan Lin](https://linzichuan.github.io/).
 On the academic side, I have worked as a research assistant under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/) at The Chinese University of Hong Kong, and am collaborating with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences.

 ### 🔥 Research Interests